 Your Body Before You Eat Breakfast

 Once you wake up, you haven’t eaten all night.
-You’re in the beginning of a mini fast.
+You’re at the beginning of a mini fast.
 This will initially result in hypoglycemia (low blood sugar) as nearly all the sugar stores in your liver and muscles have been depleted.
 You’ll feel fatigued if you don’t eat, and that’s a bigger deal than you may realize.

 Metabolic failure occurs as your body changes gears to slow your metabolic rate and find alternative sources of glucose.
 Whether you consume carbohydrates or not, you will ultimately turn protein into glucose because several bodily systems (including your brain) can only run on glucose.
+And this is okay if you’re conditioned for it from participating in intermittent fasting and there’s enough fat stored.
+But there’s a limit.

 Results of Not Eating Breakfast

-What Makes a Good Breakfast
+What Makes a Good Breakfast (if you’re not ketogenic)

 - Enough protein and fat to slow the absorption of whatever carbohydrates you consumed